 Flutter comes from a tradition of trying to improve web performance.
 It’s built on top of several open-source technologies developed at Google to bring native performance and modern programming to the web through Chrome.

 Another piece of the puzzle is the inclusion of Skia as the graphics rendering layer.
 Skia is another Google-based open source project that powers the graphics on Android, Chrome browsers, Chrome OS and Firefox.
-It runs directly on the GPU using Vulcan on Android and Metal on iOS, making the graphics layer fast on mobile devices.
+It runs directly on the GPU using Vulkan on Android and Metal on iOS, making the graphics layer fast on mobile devices.
 Its API allows Flutter widgets to render quickly and consistently, regardless of the host platform.

 The Flutter architecture